JoyM268/centralized-lab-management-system/images/student/README.md

 # Student Application Screenshots

-This folder contains screenshots of the user interface for the `Student.py` client application.
+This folder contains screenshots of the user interface for the Student client application.